Repairing A Bicep Tendon Rupture or Tear - Houston, Beaumont, Cypress TX

 Overuse and injury lead to fraying of the biceps tendon and eventual rupture.

-A Biceps tendon rupture can either be partial, where it does not completely tear the tendon, or complete, where the biceps tendon completely splits in two and is torn away from the bone.
+A Biceps tendon tear or rupture can either be partial, where it does not completely tear the tendon, or complete, where the biceps tendon completely splits in two and is torn away from the arm bone.

 The Biceps tendon can tear at the shoulder joint or elbow joint.
 Most biceps tendon ruptures occur at the shoulder and are referred to as proximal biceps tendon rupture.
 When it occurs at the elbow it is referred to as a distal biceps tendon rupture, however, this is much less common.